matheus-pereira/elric/website/versioned_docs/version-25.x/TutorialReact.md

 export default Link;
 ```

 > Note: Examples are using Function components, but Class components can be tested in the same way.
-See [React: Function and Class Components](https://reactjs.org/docs/components-and-props.html#function-and-class-components). **Reminders** that with Class components, we expect Jest to be used to test props and not methods directly.
+See [React: Function and Class Components](https://reactjs.org/docs/components-and-props.html#function-and-class-components). **Reminders** that with Class components, we expect elric to be used to test props and not methods directly.

-Now let's use React's test renderer and Jest's snapshot feature to interact with the component and capture the rendered output and create a snapshot file:
+Now let's use React's test renderer and elric's snapshot feature to interact with the component and capture the rendered output and create a snapshot file:

 ```tsx title="Link.react.test.js"
 import React from 'react';